xsq2023/CAPM_CLIP_VGG_LViT/README.md

 ### 6.About CAPM

-You can complete this on the basis of lvit, and there is also a CAPM.py in Nets specifically.
+You can complete this on the basis of LVIT, and there is also a CAPM_STABLE.py in the mian specifically.
 You also need to install additional libraries.

 ```angular2html